-By 2023, there will be increased coordination of regional air service providers, destinations, and freight movement.
-TasksDevelop an ad hoc committee comprised ofboard, staff, and community stakeholders fromthe Lewiston-Nez Perce County RegionalAirport and the Pullman Regional Airport todevelop a plan to coordinate services thatwould enhance air travel and freight movementas well as create opportunities for cost-sharingPartnersLewiston-Nez Perce County Regional AirportPullman Regional AirportAirport providers/suppliersReginal industry Increased air service by the attraction of one new carrier New destinations from regional airports due to an additional carrier Joint marketing campaigns will be executed with regional airports, tourism entities, and private business Freight distribution will increase by 5 percent through regional airports By 2023, versatile land, space, and buildings suitable for new construction or renovation will be identified to meet the needs of new and established businesses in the region.
-TasksInventory by county available land, space, and buildingsInventory by county the essential services connected to available land, space, and buildings by countyProvide inventory to financial lenders, realtors, and to new and established businessesPartners Valley Vision CEDA Rural ED Professionals Realtors New start-up and business expansions increase in the region by 10 percent compared to 2019 data
+coordinate services that would enhance air travel and freight movement as well as create opportunities for cost-sharing.
+Partners Lewiston-Nez Perce County Regional Airport Pullman Regional Airport Airport providers/suppliers Regional industry Joint marketing campaigns will be executed with regional airports, tourism entities, and private business.
+Freight distribution will increase by 5 percent through regional airports.
+By 2023, versatile land, space, and buildings appropriate for new construction or renovation will be identified to meet the needs of new and established businesses in the region.
+Tasks CEDA will continue its Asset Management Program for support and future development of properties for new and/or expanding businesses.
+Rural ED Professionals will inventory by county available land, space, buildings, and available essential services.
+Stakeholders will provide inventory to financial lenders, realtors, and to new and established businesses.
+Partners Valley Vision CEDA Rural ED Professionals Chambers Downtown Revitalization Organizations Port of Lewiston Port of Clarkston Realtors Municipalities New start-up and business expansions increase in the region by 10 percent compared to 2019 data.